 Now that you know 5 ways to avoid politics in clubs/committees, apply which ever method you feel is the easiest or most applicable to your situation.

-Remember, politics don’t only affect the relationship between you and the other person; it affects the working environment and how well the club’s/committee’s functions.Contribute to Digital Senior: Want to share your thoughts or experiences to help other students just like you?
-Hesitate no more.
-Find out more about submitting an article to Digital Senior and reach out to thousands of readers!
+Remember, politics don’t only affect the relationship between you and the other person; it affects the working environment and how well the club’s/committee’s functions.Review your course Have something to say about your course?
+Help other people with your review and get rewarded at the same time.
+Find out more about submitting a review to Digital Senior.